First of all, how are you and your team doing in these COVID-19 times?

 What specific tools, software, and management skills are you using to navigate this crisis?

 There hasn’t been any new software or tools we’ve needed to implement because of COVID-19.
-Most of the work we do is done virtually, and the only tool we’re using now more than ever is Google Meet for video calling.
+Most of our work is done virtually, and the only tool we’re using now more than ever is Google Meet for video calling.
 Outside of that, not much has changed.

 Who are your competitors?
 And how do you plan to stay in the game?

 There are a lot of marketing agencies around.
-We view things a little differently than others, and we don’t see marketing agencies as competition.
-There is plenty of work to go around, and we’re not always going to be the best fit for every prospect that comes our way.
+We view things differently than others and don’t see marketing agencies as competition.
+There is plenty of work to go around, and we’re not always the best fit for every prospect that comes our way.
 When a prospect comes to us that we can’t help, we try and introduce them to a trusted marketing agency in the area.
-Every marketing agency has a service that they’re best at, an industry that they thrive in, and a business-size they prefer working with.
+Every marketing agency has a service they’re best at, an industry they thrive in, and a business size they prefer working with.

-We’re looking to keep the clients that we get for a long time, and the best way we see doing that is to make sure they’re with the perfect fit!
+We’re looking to keep the clients we get for a long time, and the best way we see doing that is to make sure they’re the perfect fit!

 Your Final Thoughts

-My final note would be to make sure that if you’re a small business owner out there that you’re taking your online presence seriously and update information regularly to set up yourself for success!
+My final note would be to ensure that if you’re a small business owner, you take your online presence seriously and update the information regularly to set up for success!
 Thank you for reaching out to publish this interview!